Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Fault tolerant DFS Tree

 Consider the stack-based implementation of the static algorithm for computing a DFS tree rooted at a vertex $r$ in graph $G$ (refer to Figure \ref{fig:DFSCompare}(i)).
 Our algorithm for computing DFS tree for $G+U$ (refer to Figure \ref{fig:DFSCompare}(ii)) is quite similar to the static algorithm.
 The only points of difference are the following. \begin{itemize} \item In the static DFS algorithm whenever a vertex is visited, it is attached to the DFS tree and pushed into the stack $S$.
 In our algorithm when a vertex $u$ in some super vertex $v_s\in \PP\cup\TT$ is visited, a path starting from $u$ is extracted from $v_s$ and attached to the DFS tree, and this entire path is pushed into the stack $S$. \item Instead of scanning the entire adjacency list $N(w)$ of a vertex $w$, the reduced adjacency list $L(w)$ is scanned. \end{itemize}

 When a path is extracted from a super vertex $v_s$, the remaining unvisited part of $v_s$ is added back to $\TT\cup\PP$.
 However, we need to ensure that the properties of disjoint tree partitioning are satisfied in the updated $\TT\cup\PP$.
 This is achieved using Procedure DFS-in-Path and Procedure DFS-in-Tree, which also build the reduced adjacency list for the vertices on the path.
-The construction of a sparse reduced adjacency list is inspired by Lemma \ref{lemma:L()} (Component property) which can be reformulated in the context of our algorithm as follows.
+The construction of a sparse reduced adjacency list is inspired by the components property which can be \textit{adapted} in the context of our algorithm as follows.

-\begin{property} When a path $p$ is attached to the partially constructed DFS tree $T^*$ during the algorithm, for every edge $(x,y)$, where $x\in p$ and $y$ belongs to the unvisited graph the following condition holds.
-Either $y$ is added to $L(x)$ or $y'$ is added to $L(x')$ for some edge $(x',y')$ where $x'$ is a descendant (not necessarily proper) of $x$ in $p$ and $y'$ is connected to $y$ in the unvisited graph. \end{property}
+\begin{lemma}[Adapted components property] When a path $p$ is attached to the partially constructed DFS tree $T^*$ during the algorithm, for every edge $(x,y)$, where $x\in p$ and $y$ belongs to the unvisited graph the following condition holds.
+Either $y$ is added to $L(x)$ or $y'$ is added to $L(x')$ for some edge $(x',y')$ where $x'$ is a descendant (not necessarily proper) of $x$ in $p$ and $y'$ is connected to $y$ in the unvisited graph. \end{lemma}

-We now describe how the properties of disjoint tree partitioning and hence Property \ref{property:P1} are maintained by our algorithm when a vertex $v\in v_s$ is visited by the traversal. \begin{enumerate} \item Let $v_s=path(x,y)\in \PP$.
+We now describe how the properties of disjoint tree partitioning and hence the adapted components property is maintained by our algorithm when a vertex $v\in v_s$ is visited by the traversal. \begin{enumerate} \item Let $v_s=path(x,y)\in \PP$.
 Exploiting the flexibility of DFS, we traverse from $v$ to the farther end of $path(x,y)$.
-Now $path(x,y)$ is removed from $\PP$ and the untraversed part of $path(x,y)$ (with length at most half of $|path(x,y)|$) is added back to ${\cal P}$.
+Now, $path(x,y)$ is removed from $\PP$ and the untraversed part of $path(x,y)$ (with length at most half of $|path(x,y)|$) is added back to ${\cal P}$.
 We refer to this as {\em path halving}.
 This technique was also used by Aggarwal and Anderson \cite{AggarwalA88} in their parallel algorithm for computing DFS tree in undirected graphs.
 Notice that $|\cal P|$ remains unchanged or decreases by 1 after this step. \item Let $v_s=\tau\in {\cal T}$.
-Exploiting the flexibility of a DFS traversal, we traverse the path from $v$ to the root of $\tau$ (say $x$) and add it to $T^*$.
+Exploiting the flexibility of a DFS traversal, we traverse the path from $v$ to the root of $\tau$, say $x$, and add it to $T^*$.
 Thereafter, $\tau$ is removed from $\TT$ and all the subtrees hanging from this path are added to ${\cal T}$.
 Observe that every newly added subtree is also a subtree of the original DFS tree $T$.
 So the properties of disjoint tree partitioning are satisfied after this step as well. \end{enumerate}